MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/small-to-medium-enterprise/resource-consistency-evolution.md

 10. Governance processes must include audits at the point of deployment and at regular cycles to ensure consistency across all assets.
 11. Trends and exploits that could affect cloud deployments should be reviewed regularly by the Security team to provide updates to security management tooling used in the cloud.
 12. Before release into production, all mission-critical apps and protected data must be added to the designated operational monitoring solution.
 Assets that cannot be discovered by the chosen IT operations tooling, cannot be released for production use.
 Any changes required to make the assets discoverable must be made to the relevant deployment processes to ensure assets will be discoverable in future deployments.
-13. Upon discovery, operational management teams will size assets, to ensure that assets meet performance requirements
+13. Upon discovery, operational management teams will size assets, to ensure that assets meet performance requirements.
 14. Deployment tooling must be approved by the Cloud Governance team to ensure ongoing governance of deployed assets.
 15. Deployment scripts must be maintained in a central repository accessible by the Cloud Governance team for periodic review and auditing.
 16. Governance review processes must validate that deployed assets are properly configured in alignment with SLA and recovery requirements.